zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 One of the best decisions I have made in the last several years is to commit to meeting with my therapist every two weeks, no matter what.

-Daniella helped me tremendously when I was deep in the throes of learning to accept divorce.
 I found her through Psychology Today's therapist directory.
-I had been seeing a marriage counselor for several months, but once it was obvious things were not going to turn around in my marriage, I shifted to taking care of myself.
+I had been seeing a marriage counselor for several months, but once it was obvious things were not going to turn around in my marriage, I shifted my attention to my own care and growth.

-She had a nice picture and her blurb felt like she was operating in a familiar space.
+In the directory, Daniella had a nice picture and her blurb felt like she was operating in a familiar space.
 I got really lucky that I found her on the first shot.
 We had a short intro conversation and I felt comfortable with her right away.

 I met with her in her office near downtown San Jose every two weeks starting in 2015.
 It happened to be a convenient location for my commute.
 Life took her to the east coast, and so we continued meeting over video from there on out.
-I took a pause for a short time early on, but reached out again when I was facing a new and difficult situation, and have kept the continuity since then.
+I took a pause from therapy for a short time early on, but reached out again when I was facing a new and difficult situation, and have kept the continuity since then.

 There's something about Daniela's whip-sharp New York sensibilities mixed with her deep insights, pure compassion, and clear perceptions that help me to help us make good use of our time together.
 She's from a different world than me, and so that distance brings about space for her different perspective than mine.
 She brings ideas and thought patterns from her education and personal background that would never occur to me.
 I highly recommend finding a therapist that can complement you like this.